 In that time, we have taught over 2800 students, helping them get into universities in South Africa and all over the world.

-We hope to give you an overview of the APS score and how you can structure your studies to optimise your APS, and therefore improve your chances of getting into your desired degree at your desired institution!
+We hope to give you an overview of the APS score and how you can structure your studies to optimise your APS, and therefore improve your chances of getting into your desired degree programme at your desired institution!

 What is the APS?